 This post has been a long time coming.

-For over a year now, I’ve been experimenting in the world of all natural hair care.
+For over a year now, I’ve been experimenting in the world of all-natural hair care to figure out the best natural hair care tips.
 I’ve tried just about everything, and now I want to present the results of all this hard work!

 No ‘Poo Method

 It started out pretty hard core.
 I had been a committed Pantene user for a while, but I was trying to detoxify all my home products and I knew hair products were next on my list.

 I had briefly tried a Burt’s Bees shampoo, but with my hair being used to the harshness of commercial shampoo, it didn’t seem to get my hair very clean.

 So I went cold-turkey, no ‘poo method (yeah, that’s NO shampoo).
 It’s a thing – read all about it here.

 There’s a pretty hefty transition period, but I had nothing to lose since my hubby had just lost his job and I had no one to impress (ha).
 It was the perfect time to transition through the greasy scalp woes.